What to Do with Big Data?

 Mar 27, 2014

 Shortly after taking office in 2009, President Obama launched the Open Government Initiative, an effort to increase transparency, participation, and collaboration in the federal government.
 The initiative introduced a number of websites and strategies to offer raw government data, including research grant information on data.gov.
-For energy gurus, data.gov/energy offers downloads of energy-related data such as energy use and consumption in the U.S.
+For energy experts, data.gov/energy offers downloads of energy-related data such as energy use and consumption in the U.S.

 Yet the mere provision of big data is not enough; a key component of making big data accessible is providing context and meaning to that data to enable the public to solve problems, identify patterns, and draw conclusions.
 This is where private sector innovation enters the equation.
 Many government agencies have been using data jams, datapaloozas, or hackathons to highlight the datasets available, while bringing together interdisciplinary groups of experts from both the private and public sectors to explore the data and brainstorm new creations.